 The ELCC approach is not an appropriate way to define the MW capacity value for intermittent and storage resources, or for thermal resources, in a market.
 ELCC was developed as, and remains, a utility planning tool rather than a market design tool.
 ELCC was attractive as a possible analytical basis for the derating of intermittent and storage resources to a MW level consistent with their actual availability and consistent with a perfect resource, or at least a thermal resource.
 The impetus made sense but the actual application of the ELCC planning tool cannot work in markets that include intermittent or thermal resources.
-The underlying logic makes sense.
+The underlying logic makes sense but PJM's implementation does not.
 Neither intermittent nor thermal resources are the perfect resource.
-There are thermal resources,
+There are thermal resources, currently credited with full capacity value, that are much less available than some intermittent resources that are derated.